pioneers/shepherd/shepherd/tests/TESTING_DOCS.md

 The READ statement will mount a listener to the LCM channel that is indicated.

-Right now, due to technical limitations, only the first call to READ will cause the target to be updated.
+Typically, this is put at the top of a test file but it is possible to have multiple READ statements in a test.
+Subsequent READ statements will cause the LCM queue to clear.

 Usage: `READ <LCM target>`